TheoRGirard/hughes2d/paper.md

 # Software design

 The `hughes2d` package provides a way to produce simulation of macroscopic pedestrian models without having to learn the mathematical theory related to the underlying PDEs.
-Indeed, for the Hughes model, particular attention must be dedicated to the choice of numerical schemes (i.e., an adapted finite volume scheme for discontinuous scalar conservation law and a fast marching algorithm for the eikonal equation).
+Indeed, for the Hughes model, particular attention must be dedicated to the choice of numerical schemes: an adapted finite volume scheme for discontinuous scalar conservation law and a fast marching algorithm for the eikonal equation.
 Additionally, instead of the common choice of square meshes, we extend the range of applications by employing a numerical scheme working on a triangular grid.

 # Mathematical introduction to the Hughes model